-Item 7 Educational system The educational system of the master degree program of the TGGS is an international program using English language as a medium of instruction.
-Item 8 Educational management The program is a two-semester system.
+The educational system of the master degree program of the TGGS is an international program using English language as a medium of instruction.

+The program is a two-semester system.
 The academic calendar consists of two regular semesters.
 Each regular semester is not less than 16 weeks, but not more than 18 weeks.

-Item 9 Length of the program (1) The study load has a minimum of 4 semesters and a maximum of 10 semesters.
-(2) Length of the program is counted from the semester in which a student once registers in the program.
-Item 10 The program structure focuses on research according to the Master Study Program Plan A Model A2.
+Item 9 Length of the program

+- (1) The study load has a minimum of 4 semesters and a maximum of 10 semesters. - (2) Length of the program is counted from the semester in which a student once registers in the program. - Item 10 The program structure focuses on research according to the Master Study Program Plan A Model A2.
 The thesis module normally has a minimum of 12 credits and the coursework for additional 34 credits.